Drowsy driving statistics in 2020

 Drowsy driving awareness week occurs each year from November 3rd to November 10th.

-- Our circadian rhythms regular our sleep-wake cycle.
+- Our circadian rhythms regulate our sleep-wake cycle.
 Monotonous tasks turn the brain from being active to relaxed and can make us realize how sleepy we really are.
 (Roth et al, 1994; NTSB 1995)

 - A general lack of sleep.
 Humans need on average 7 to 9 hours of sleep to properly function.
 If you haven’t gotten a good night’s rest, consider handing the keys over to someone else.